Skip to the content.

 VR requires rendering at a very high resolution, and the experience is sensitive to low frame rates.
 Therefore, you need a modern, powerful PC.
 Your graphics card should be particularly strong and have ample VRAM for the high resolution.
 If the game you want to play does not achieve high frame rates at high resolutions in normal flatscreen, it is unlikely to perform well in VR.

-2. Install your game
+2. Install and prepare your game

 3. Ensure you have a fast network connection to your headset

 Transferring VR 3D display data from your PC to your headset requires a lot of bandwidth.
+Your options ordered best to worst:

 While there are several smaller ones out there, the most widely used and user-friendly ones are: